-In Viz Multiplay, it is possible to do basic scene import from the Graphic Hub directly into the GFX source tab, the Shortcuts tab or directly into any channel.
+In Viz Multiplay, it is possible to do basic scene import from the Graphic Hub directly into the GFX source tab or the Shortcuts tab or directly into any channel.
 To import a scene into the GFX source tab:

 - · Create a new group.

-- Click the Import graphics button
+- · Click the Import graphics button

-Import graphics

 - In non-empty groups, right-click anywhere in the group and select Import graphics to start the import process:

-Now the search window appears.
+The import window now appears.
 This window contains all the scenes created in Viz Artist.
 Search for the scene with free text and click OK.